-- 1. A protection componed life extensions which might previously have been approved or accepted by the A by ceans of an AMOC, by inclusion in a Company Exposition or Aircraft Maintenance Programme, prior to the effective date of this MPD will continue to be valid for a further 12 more is from the effective date of this MPD, but should not exceed 9 years in total life for each pyrote inic component. - 2.
-Installation if e is deemed to have started from the date of first installation and runs continuous from that date, irrespective of whether it remains installed in the aircraft.
+- 1. Any pyrotechnic component life extensions which might previously have been approved or accepted by the CAA by means of an AMOC, by inclusion in a Company Exposition or Aircraft Maintenance Programme, prior to the effective date of this MPD will continue to be valid for a further 12 months from the effective date of this MPD, but should not exceed 10 years of total life extension for each pyrotechnic component. - 2.
+Any installed life is deemed to have started from the date of first installation and runs continuously from that date, irrespective of whether it remains installed in the aircraft.